Office of Indian Services - Division of Tribal Operations

 In addition to the four primary mission-related areas the Division of Tribal Operations must also be responsive to a variety of requests.
 Tribal Operations responds to general inquiries from the public, state or other federal entities, and inquiries involving Federal litigation, Orders from Interior Board of Indian Appeals, Freedom of Information Acts requests, and Congressional Inquiries.
 In addition, Tribal Operations maintains the Pacific Regional Tribal Leaders Directory, and works with tribal governments in the preparation of the tribal entities listing for publication in the Federal Register.

-Lastly, the Division of Tribal Operations responds to individual Indian requests such as requests for Certificate of Degree of Indian Blood (CDIB), roll number verifications, completion of SF 4432 – Indian Preference Hiring, verification of individual Indians on the California Judgment Rolls, verifications of California Indian ancestry, and disenrollment assistance for Indians of California.
+Lastly, the Division of Tribal Operations responds to individual Indian requests such as requests for Certificate of Degree of Indian Blood (CDIB), roll number verifications, completion of SF 4432 – Indian Preference Hiring, verification of individual Indians on the California Judgment Rolls, and verifications of California Indian ancestry.
 Further, Tribal Operations provides verification for the state of California free fishing licenses for California Indians and DMV tax exemption verifications.